Generative Machine Learning for Multivariate Angular Simulation: Evaluation

-On its own, the cCRPS can only be used to assess the quality of a model fit at some fixed angle $\boldsymbol{v} \in \mathbb{S}^{d-1}$; therefore, as a summary metric, we compute the expected cCRPS over the `true' angular distribution $F$, i.e.,
+On its own, the aES can only be used to assess the quality of a model fit at some fixed angle $\boldsymbol{v} \in \mathbb{S}^{d-1}$; therefore, as a summary metric, we compute the expected aES over the `true' angular distribution $F$, i.e.,

 where $\boldsymbol{V}$ denotes a circular random vector with distribution $F$.
 This corresponds to the induced probability divergence between the fitted distribution $F'$ and the true distribution $F$.
-Here, smaller values of $\operatorname{cCRPS}_{F, F'}$ indicate superior predictive performance for $F'$ given the observed distribution $F$.
+Here, smaller values of $\operatorname{aES}_{F, F'}$ indicate superior predictive performance for $F'$ given the observed distribution $F$.

 In practice, closed-form expressions of $F$, and possibly $F'$, are often unavailable.
-However, given large samples $\boldsymbol{w}_1,\hdots,\boldsymbol{w}_M$ and $\boldsymbol{v}_1,\hdots,\boldsymbol{v}_N$ from $F'$ and $F$, respectively, we can estimate $\operatorname{cCRPS}_{F, F'}$ using Monte Carlo techniques.
-First, we approximate $\operatorname{cCRPS}(F', \boldsymbol{v})$ as
+However, given large samples $\boldsymbol{w}_1,\hdots,\boldsymbol{w}_M$ and $\boldsymbol{v}_1,\hdots,\boldsymbol{v}_N$ from $F'$ and $F$, respectively, we can estimate $\operatorname{aES}_{F, F'}$ using Monte Carlo techniques.
+First, we approximate $\operatorname{aES}(F', \boldsymbol{v})$ as